 In my teens, though, I begged my family to stop with the Susie and Susie-Q already!
 Enough!
 Those were childish versions of my name, which for a quite a long time was simply Sue.

 Of course, even that name wasn’t totally safe to have growing up in the ’60s; I paid dearly for it sometimes.
-How many of you can remember these two songs?
+How many of you can remember these three songs?

 And there were a few choice phrases like “So sue me!” and the endearing way some folks call their pigs “soooooooooooeeey”!

 Yeah, it was sometimes not fun to be called Sue.

 In my 30s, I finally decided that my name — my given name — was a perfectly fine choice.
 Short enough.
 Easy to say.
 To me it sounded strong but not formal.
 It would do.

 But here’s the rub: I always introduce myself as “Susan.”
 I wear a name badge to networking events, and I write “Susan” on it.

 How do you think about half the folks address me?
 Yup.
 They call me Sue.
 They skip right over what they hear and what they see, and they use the diminutive form that is not what I wanted.
-Now, I know they’re not meaning anything by it; it’s just their default position.
+Now, I know they don’t mean anything negative by it; it’s just their default position.
 But I do wish I didn’t have to then say “Actually, I prefer Susan” or something like that, which can come across as … not very nice.

 So, to make an incredible first impression — and to let the other person off the hook: